-Timo, what tools do you recommend for building a WordPress website?
+Timo, what tools do you recommend for building a website?

 I’m glad you asked!

 There are a lot of tools I can recommend to you.
-But if I did, this list would be miles long!
+But if I listed each of them, this list would be miles long!

 And yes, I'm using these tools right now on my websites.

 Please note: This page contains affiliate links.
 I get a commission (at no cost to you) if you buy any of these tools through the links on this page.

 My top choice for building websites.
 Why?
 Because WordPress is free to download, it's easy to expand with plugins, and the user community is huge.

 FreelanceWriterWebsite.com is hosted with SiteGround.
 It has fast customer support, and the pricing isn't that bad either.

 Earlier I was hosting this website was with WPX Hosting.
 Like SiteGround, it also has fast, friendly, and professional customer support.
 All the sites I have hosted there loaded fast!

 NameCheap is the only service I use to register domain names.
 I love returning to this domain registrar over and over again.
 Why?
 Because it's affordable pricing and excellent user experience.